Dynamic Phase Transitions in Mean-Field Ginzburg-Landau Models: Conjugate Fields and Fourier-Mode Scaling: Introduction

 \section{Introduction}

-Melting ice, popping popcorn, and hot iron losing its magnetization are all examples of phase transitions---a physical phenomenon in which the macroscopic state of a system changes due to external conditions.
-Dynamic phase transitions (DPTs) are a special type of phase transition which occur when external forces change rapidly, rather than gradually.
-Unlike equilibrium phase transitions, during which the system has sufficient time to settle into equilibrium, DPTs involve time-dependent external forces, such as an oscillating magnetic field, which prevent the system from fully going through relaxation dynamics.
+Dynamic phase transitions (DPTs) are a special type of phase transitions which occur when external forces that act on a system change rapidly, rather than gradually.
+Unlike equilibrium phase transitions, during which the system has sufficient time to settle into equilibrium, DPTs involve time-dependent external forces, e.g. an oscillating magnetic field, which prevent the system from fully going through relaxation dynamics.

-Dynamic order parameter \(Q\) is used to quantify DPTs that occur due to an oscillating magnetic field.
-Prior to 2014, \(Q\) was known as the time-averaged magnetization over one period of the oscillating field.
-If \(Q\approx0\), the average magnetization over period \(P\) is zero, and the system follows the oscillating field closely.
-If \(Q\neq0\), the system breaks the symmetry of the oscillating field.
-Robb et al.\ showed in 2014 that there are components to the dynamic order parameter beyond the period-averaged magnetization \(Q\)~\cite{2014}.
-Their analysis was performed close to the critical period \(P_c\)---defined such that if the period of oscillations is over \(P_c\), the system has a symmetric magnetization response with \(Q=0\).
-If the period is below \(P_c\), the system has an asymmetric magnetization response with \(Q\neq 0\).
+DPTs in magnetic systems are an active research topic, with continued theoretical, computational, and experimental developments.\cite{2014,Hohenberg,QuintanaBerger2023PRL,RiegoVavassoriBerger2017,QuintanaBerger2021,VatanseverEtAl2024,RiegoBerger2015,BuendiaRikvold2017,RiegoVavassoriBerger2018,MarinRamirez2020,QuintanaBerger2020,QuintanaValderramaBerger2023, QuintanaBerger2024, m_equil} DPTs have been observed in ultrathin ferromagnetic films driven by oscillating magnetic fields, where dynamic hysteresis loops reveal the bifurcation from a single symmetric loop into two asymmetric branches.\cite{RiegoVavassoriBerger2017,MarinRamirez2020,QuintanaBerger2020,QuintanaBerger2023PRL,QuintanaValderramaBerger2023} This allows for extraction of a dynamic order parameter $Q$ and its critical scaling.
+In particular, Quintana and Berger recently demonstrated that ultrathin uniaxial Co films exhibit a magnetic DPT whose dynamic critical exponents agree with those of the two-dimensional Ising model.\cite{QuintanaBerger2023PRL} Complementary experiments with asymmetric driving fields have shown that the dynamic order parameter is controlled by a generalized conjugate field that depends on the even components of the applied field.\cite{QuintanaBerger2021,QuintanaBerger2024} These results show that dynamic hysteresis and the Fourier components of the conjugate field are experimentally adjustable in thin ferromagnetic films, motivating theoretical studies of these effects in simple model systems.

-Since the Robb--Ostrander work in 2014~\cite{2014}, DPTs in magnetic systems have remained an active research topic, with continued theoretical, computational, and experimental developments~\cite{Hohenberg,QuintanaBerger2023PRL,RiegoVavassoriBerger2017,QuintanaBerger2021,VatanseverEtAl2024,RiegoBerger2015,BuendiaRikvold2017}.
-This research topic still clearly involves open questions, which the results in this paper make a contribution toward understanding.
+In parallel, Mean-Field Ginzburg--Landau (MFGL) and kinetic Ising models have shown that magnetic DPTs can share critical exponents with their equilibrium counterparts.\cite{2014,RiegoBerger2015,BuendiaRikvold2017,RiegoVavassoriBerger2018} The goal of this article is to use the MFGL model to extend this picture: we identify the even-Fourier-component part of the applied field as the proper conjugate field for the DPT, show that the correct dynamic order parameter is built from Fourier components of the magnetization, and determine how these Fourier modes scale near the critical point.